njahn82/rev_flip_results/results.md

-Retrieving open content licenses including start date from Crossref, we were able to obtain 416 articles from 21 that were made available immediately as open access articles in the year or after the reverse flip.
-They represent 5.4% of the total article volume studied.
+Retrieving open content licenses including start date from Crossref, we were able to obtain 1,083 articles from 25 reverse flip journals that were made available immediately as open access articles in the year or after the reverse flip.
+They represent 8.7% of the total article volume of these journals.

 Using data from the Open APC initiative, we then checked whether academic institutions had financed hybrid OA articles in reverse-flip journals.
 We found evidence for institutional sponsorship for three articles in these journals, and as part of the transformative agreement “Springer Compact" between Springer Nature and individual institutions and countries.
 Table summarizes the total number of articles in reverse-flip journals that were made openly available through “Springer Compact” as well as its proportion per transformation contract.
 Although the proportion of these articles is marginal, our findings suggest that control mechanisms that help institutions to prevent funding of OA publications in reverse-flipped journals are not in place.

 Sponsor           OA Articles in Reverse Flip Journals   All OA Articles   Proportion (in%)
 ---------------  -------------------------------------  ----------------  -----------------
-United Kingdom                                      20             10289               0.19
+United Kingdom                                      22             10289               0.21
 Sweden                                              10              3285               0.30
 Austria                                              5              1721               0.29
 Germany                                              3               621               0.48